The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Introduction and Main results

 \subsection{Main results}

-We construct counterexamples to $H^\frac{7}{4}$ local well-posedness for the 2D ideal compressible MHD system \eqref{MHD}.
+We construct counterexamples to low-regularity $H^s$ (with $s\leq\frac74$) local well-posedness for the 2D ideal compressible MHD system \eqref{MHD}.
 The ill-posedness is driven by the instantaneous shock formation.
-We work under plane symmetry.
-By Gauss's Law, the first component $H_1$ of the magnetic field stays to be a constant.
-We proceed with the $H_1\neq0$ case and the $H_1=0$ case, respectively.
+In particular, we establish the shock formation in a planar symmetric region.
+This means we focus on a planar symmetric region to show shock formation, while the initial data remain non-symmetric and compactly supported in the entire space.
+Under plane symmetry, by Gauss's law, the first component $H_1$ of the magnetic field remains constant.
+Denoting this constant by $\kappa$, we proceed with the $\kappa\neq0$ case and the $\kappa=0$ case, respectively.
 In the former case, the system is strictly hyperbolic.
-While for $H_1=0$, it is not\footnote{For $H_1=0$ case, see Section \ref{h10} for the details.}.
+While for $\kappa=0$, it is not\footnote{For $\kappa=0$ case, see Section \ref{h10} for the details.}.
 Besides $H_1$, the remaining unknowns $\Phi=(u_1,u_2,\varrho-1, H_2,S)^T$ then satisfy a quasilinear hyperbolic system stated in \eqref{1order}.
-Our main theorem is as below. \begin{thm} The Cauchy problems of the 2D ideal compressible MHD equations \eqref{MHD} are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$ in the following sense:
+Our main theorem is stated as below. \begin{thm} We say that the Cauchy problem of the 2D ideal compressible MHD equations \eqref{MHD} is ill-posed in $H^s(\mathbb{R}^2)$ if: There exists a family of compactly supported, smooth initial data satisfying